Emergent horizon, Hawking radiation and chaos in the collapsed polymer model of a black hole: Introduction

 Another distinctive feature of BHs is that they are maximally fast scramblers of information \cite{HayPres,Suss,Suss2}.
 This leads to another important litmus test for our model: It must reproduce the minimally allowed scrambling time.
 This is basically the same as realizing the maximum possible value of the Lyapunov exponent, which also makes BHs the most chaotic of all systems \cite{MaldShenk}.
 Closely related to the idea of a BH being an ideal scrambler and maximally chaotic is that its viscosity-to-entropy ratio is minimized \cite{membrane,PSS,KSS}, thus providing another essential check.

-The remainder of the paper puts our model to the test by investigating these very questions.
+After a review of our proposed model, the remainder of the paper puts it to the test by investigating the questions posed above.
 We find that it passes all of them with ``flying colors'', providing a direct and simple physical explanation in all cases.